Royal Wootton Bassett: Rail

 Royal Wootton Bassett has no railway station, although it has been served in the past by Wootton Bassett Road and Wootton Bassett Junction stations, and is a major junction on the rail network, being the location where the South Wales Main Line branches off of the Great Western Main Line.
 Thus stations nearby offer direct connections to London, the South West and South Wales.

 The first station to serve the town was Wootton Bassett Road, opened by the Great Western Railway (GWR) in 1840 some distance from the town (and sometimes referred to as Hay Lane), when the Great Western Main Line from London Paddington reached the town.
 After just a year, with the completion of the Box Tunnel allowing the line to reach Bristol Temple Meads, this was replaced by the closer Wootton Bassett railway station.
 In 1903, after the South Wales line opened, the station was demolished and rebuilt as Wootton Bassett Junction at the junction of the two lines.
 British Railways closed that station in 1965.
 There have been ongoing attempts to re-open a station in the early 21st century.
 Commuters wishing to use train services would have to travel to Swindon or Chippenham for regular services to London and the West Country; a bus service runs from Chippenham to Swindon via the town to allow these journeys to be made via public transport.

+Buses

+There are two primary bus operators in the town: Stagecoach West and Coachstyle.
+Stagecoach operates the 55 service to Swindon, and Chippenham via Lyneham and Calne whilst Coachstyle operates the 99 service to Swindon, and Chippenham via Malmesbury, Brinkworth and Hullavington.
+As well as this, Swindon's Bus Company runs the C53 to Cirencester College twice a day during the college's term dates.
+Wiltshire Connect also operates additional on-demand services to the surrounding villages.